 The National Parks belong to the people and in an effort to make ranger guided experience's available to every student in America we are expanding our field trip programing to bring a ranger into your classroom.

-Ranger guided virtual field trips are available Tuesdays during the school year.
-This free program is limited by first come first serve sign ups so please call or e-mail Ranger Emily Palmer (firstname.lastname@example.org/904-251-3537) to schedule your preferred date.
+Ranger guided virtual field trips are available Tuesday and Thurday during the 2023-2024 school year.
+This free program is limited by first come first serve sign ups so please e-mail firstname.lastname@example.org to schedule your preferred date.

-We are happy to offer ranger led programs on Skype, Facetime and Zoom.
-Our preferred platform is Zoom as it enables us to share video, photos, and answer questions from multiple classrooms at once.
+We are happy to offer ranger led programs on Zoom, Skype, Facetime, and Google Meet.
 Programs generally run 45 minutes and engage participation from the virtual audience including questions and answers.
 Technical assistance is available and rangers will be happy to work with you on a technical test run if needed.